Terms and Conditions

 16.5.3.
 Each party agrees that it shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in these Terms and Conditions.

 16.5.4.
-Nothing in this clause shall limit or exclude any liability for fraud.
+Nothing in this Section shall limit or exclude any liability for fraud.

 16.6.1.
 The Customer shall not, without the prior written consent of CCG, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations resulting from their acceptance of these Terms and Conditions.